Kihagyás

 this.newPrice = newPrice;

-If you think about it, these yearOfCreation and newPrice members are defined in the base class, so it should be his responsibility to initialize them anyway.
+If you think about it, these yearOfCreation and newPrice fields are defined in the base class, so it should be responsible for their initialization.
 Let's add a corresponding constructor in EquipmentBase:

 EquipmentBase.cs